Unsolved Mysteries: Podcast

 On October 21, 2020, it was announced that Cosgrove/Meurer Productions had struck a deal with Entercom-owned Cadence13 for an official Unsolved Mysteries weekly podcast.
 The podcast is narrated by voice-over artist Steve French.

+Documentary

+A 35th anniversary documentary special titled, Unsolved Mysteries: Behind the Legacy, was formally announced on September 7, 2023.
+The documentary, produced by FilmRise, hit Alamo Theaters nationwide on October 4, 2023.
+The AVOD premiere took place the following day, October 5.